Not only are these gluten-free blueberry muffins free of gluten, but they’re also sugar-free as we’ve swapped caster sugar for Stevia or Splenda.

 Gently fold in the blueberries.
 Spoon or scoop the batter into the prepared muffin cups, dividing it evenly among them; the muffin cups should be just about full.
 Bake for 20 minutes, then rotate and bake for 20 more minutes, until golden brown and firm and springy when pressed in the center.

 Let the muffins cool in the pan for at least 10 minutes before turning them out onto a wire rack.

-Top tip for making Gluten-free and sugar-free blueberry hazelnut muffins
+Top tips for making gluten-free blueberry muffins

-If you don't have almond flour or hazelnut flour you could swap for regular flour instead, just make sure you use the same measurements
+If you don't have almond flour or hazelnut flour you could swap for regular flour instead, just make sure you use the same measurements.